tomas-correia/tomas-correia/README.md

 ![Quacker Banner](/images/quackerbanner.png)

-<ins>A virtual world</ins> that I'm currently working on, where you can swim around as a rubber duck and make new friends.
+<ins>A virtual world</ins> that I'm currently working on, where you can swim around as a rubber duck and make new friends, highly inspired by Club Penguin.

 Explore funny rooms, collect and wear clothing items, play games and more!

-Highly inspired by Club Penguin.

 ### 🧊 Cube Penguin *(2017-2021)*